 3.2.
-IP created from Māori knowledge is owned by both Māori and the creator but is held by the Polytechnic as “guardian” of that knowledge as agreed in Te Kura Matatini ki Otago Māori Strategic Framework 2016–2018.
-Refer to policy Intellectual Property - Mātauranga Māori.
+IP created from Māori knowledge is owned by both Māori and the creator but is held by the Polytechnic as “guardian” of that knowledge as agreed in Te Kura Matatini ki Otago Māori Strategic Framework Refer to the Intellectual Property - Mātauranga Māori policy.

-4. Attribution of Ownership of IP:
+- Attribution of Ownership of Intellectual Property:

 Where there is a dispute over ownership, including co-ownership of IP, and/or the commercialisation of any co-owned IP, the following disputes process will apply:

 5.1 The matter will initially be referred to the Chief Executive who will rule on the dispute.
 The Chief Executive may constitute a review or expert panel to assist with reaching a decision.
-The outcome of the dispute process will be provided within seven working days of the Chief Executive reaching a decision.
+The outcome of the dispute process will be provided within seven (7) working days of the Chief Executive reaching a decision.